marklogic/marklogic-docker/README.md

      --dns-search "marklogic.com" \
      store/marklogicdb/marklogic-server:10.0-8.3-centos-1.0.0-ea3
 ```
 If successful, the command will output the ID for the new container.
 Give the container a couple of minutes to get initialized.
-Continue with the next section to create additonal nodes for the cluster.
+Continue with the next section to create additional nodes for the cluster.

 ### VM#n